 - Almost no cancelled orders on FBA items

 - All of the above

-Why Does Buybox Eligbility Matter So Much To Every Seller?
+Why Does Buy Box Eligibility Matter So Much to Every Seller?

 - Just before a seller has the lowest landed price doesn’t mean that seller will get ANY sales

 - Buybox eligibility is earned by running a solid all-round business – if a seller isn’t eligible for the buybox, the seller likely has some key processes it needs to fix first before earning the right to present with high visibility its catalog of offers on Amazon

 If you aren’t managing your business to win the Buy Box, you aren’t working on the right issues on Amazon.

 If you’re here to make money on Amazon, it’s all about the Buy Box.